- Diagnose Car Problems - Car Engine Starter - Car is Slow To Start?

 Start with the battery.
 This may sound condescending but in using a battery tester to check the batteries power, make sure you are using one with a 6-volt/12-volt option.
 Too many guys have thrown out a good 6-volt battery after using a 12-volt tester.

 Test the battery under load too, many times a battery that tests good, will test bad under the strain of cranking the motor.

 If the battery is bad or weak, purchase a fresh one from either your local auto parts store or a company that specializes in the original-looking tar top script batteries.

-Make sure your battery cable terminals are clean and clamp securely to the battery.
+Make sure your battery cable terminals are clean and clamped securely to the battery.

 If the car still is slow cranking, the next most likely place to look is the starter.
 Remove the unit and take it to a specialist in your community who tests and rebuilds starters and generators.
 These guys are still around and often will check out your unit and rebuild it as needed for around $35-$40.

 Go through your wiring, connections and test your generator for output as well.

 Make sure you have a fresh, tight, generator belt as well.